Day 1 of 30 Days of Gratitude

 For this article, I will choose one verse:

 Now he who supplies seed to the sower and bread for food will also supply and increase your store of seed and will enlarge the harvest of your righteousness.
 You will be enriched in every way so that you can be generous on every occasion, and through us, your generosity will result in thanksgiving to God.

-This service that you perform is not only supplying the needs of the Lord’s people but is also overflowing in many expressions of thanks to God.
-Because of the service by which you have proved yourselves, others will praise God for the obedience that accompanies your confession of the gospel of Christ, and for your generosity in sharing with them and with everyone else.
-And in their prayers for you, their hearts will go out to you, because of the surpassing grace God has given you.
+This service that you perform is not only supplying the needs of the Lord's people but is also overflowing in many expressions of thanks to God.
+Because of the service by which you have proved yourselves, others will praise God for the obedience that accompanies your confession of the gospel of Christ and for your generosity in sharing with them and with everyone else.
+And in their prayers for you, their hearts will go out to you because of the surpassing grace God has given you.
 Thanks be to God for his indescribable gift!
 (Source - Bible Gateway)

 Without further ado, let's move on to today's gratitude list.
-Because gratitude is a personal experience that I’d encourage each and everyone to cultivate, I will not share things that are deeply personal.
+Because gratitude is a personal experience that I'd encourage each and everyone to cultivate, I will not share deeply personal things.
 However, I will try my best to deliver as much inspiration as possible, based on my day to day and past experiences.
-If you don’t mind typos and grammatical errors, please join me on my gratitude journey over the next 30 days.
-My freditor won’t be able to keep up with the articles due to other commitments, but what I will share with you is coming from my heart, straight to yours.
+If you don't mind typos and grammatical errors, please join me on my gratitude journey over the next 30 days.
+My freditor won't be able to keep up with the articles due to other commitments, but what I will share with you is coming from my heart, straight to yours.

 More Inspirational Articles...